 Alumnus DeVon Pouncey '17 Co-hosts Sports Radio Show

 DeVon Pouncey ‘17 was always talking sports.
-He’d recite statistics, discuss players and and wax about recent games.
+He’d recite statistics, discuss players and wax about recent games.

 So when he got a chance to turn his passion into a career, the former college athlete jumped at the opportunity.

 In June 2017, the 24-year-old started co-hosting the "Justin & DeVon" show weekday mornings on 102.9 The Game.